Teams

 5. Email the Head Judge for Illinois - Contact the Head Judge for questions regarding the Innovation Project or Judging/Participation rules and procedures.

 If it is your rookie year, enjoy it for what it is: a survey of the course.
 Your goal should be to simply take a lap around the block with FIRST LEGO League Challenge.
 With a fun experience and meeting realistic goals under your belt, you and the students will be brimming with ideas about what to do next year.
-Whether or not your team scores high marks at a tournament, team members win by participating and gaining valuable experience.
+Regardless of your team's scores at a tournament, team members win by participating and gaining valuable experience.

 Team requirements:

-• Teams that are comprised of more than 10 children are not eligable to win awards at events or advance to further competitions
+• Teams that are comprised of more than 10 children are not eligible to win awards at events or advance to further competitions

-Some teams start in schools, or with existing robotics groups.
+Some teams start in schools, or within existing robotics groups.
 But how do new teams form?
 Recruitment has to start somewhere.

 If you're looking to add members to your new team, here are a few ways to find additional members: